Variational Neural Stochastic Differential Equations with Change Points: Related Work

 \subsection{Limitations of Existing Approaches}

-Most works on VAE-based neural SDEs are structured in a manner similar to the aforementioned approach, where the prior is assumed over the entire latent process (e.g., one can assume that \emph{a prior} $\{\Z_t\}_{t\in[0, T]}$ is a Wiener process).
-This prior assumption, however, may be too restrictive in practice since the training data might not always conform to this latent SDE, which may degrade the generative performance of the model.
-Moreover, in the training of neural SDEs, it's common to assume that the drift function $f$, and the diffusion function $g$, have Lipschitz continuity which ensures the existence of a unique and strong solution to the SDE \eqref{eq:formulation}.
-Assuming smooth drift and diffusion, however, may limit the model's capability to accurately model time-series with sudden distributional shift (e.g., sharp changes in the mean or volatility).
+Most works on VAE-based neural SDEs are structured in a manner similar to the aforementioned approach, where the prior is assumed over the entire latent process (e.g., one can assume that \emph{a priori} $\{\Z_t\}_{t\in[0, T]}$ is a Wiener process).
+This {modeling} assumption, however, may be too restrictive in practice since the training data might not always conform to this {prior} latent SDE, which may degrade the generative performance of the model.{To elaborate, the ELBO objective function in \eqref{eq: latent_sde_elbo} is comprised of two-terms: a reconstruction term (expected log-likelihood); and a penalty term (KLD between prior and posterior stochastic processes).
+The penalty term will ensure that solution of the posterior SDE will not be too far away from the Wiener process prior.
+The adverse effect of this regularization is that the decoder function needs to be powerful enough to transform trajectories from a Wiener process to trajectories from the underlying data distribution.} {Another important point is that}, in the training of neural SDEs, it's common to assume that the drift function $f$, and the diffusion function $g$, have Lipschitz continuity which ensures the existence of a unique and strong solution to the SDE \eqref{eq:formulation}.
+Assuming smooth drift and diffusion, however, may limit the model's capability to accurately model time-series with sudden distributional shift (e.g., sharp changes in the mean or volatility). {A simple way to account for distributional shift is to incorporate change points into the \texttt{LatentSDE} model by utilizing different decoders before and after the change point.
+Unfortunately, this type of modeling does not explicitly capture how the dynamics of the underlying SDE change before and after the change point - a single Wiener process prior would be utilized at inference time to generate trajectories and the decoder function is responsible for capturing the changes.}